QuentinRa/blog.quentinra.dev/operating-systems/windows/linux/index.md

 Windows Subsystem for Linux lets developers run a GNU/Linux environment including most command-line tools, utilities, and applications, directly on Windows [according to the Windows Subsystem for Linux Documentation](https://learn.microsoft.com/en-us/windows/wsl/).

-1. Click on the search icon / search for a program
+1. Click on the search icon/search for a program
-2. Look for powershell
+2. Look for PowerShell
 3. Right-click on it > "Run as administrator"

 ![run_powershell_as_admin](_images/run_powershell_as_admin.png)